 There are only two numbers that matter in AI search.
 Right now most businesses are only worried about one of them.
 Within a few years it will be the other one.

 The first number is the bottom number.
 The floor.
-The Vikibility™ Score™ threshold — 80 out of 100 — that crosses your business from "invisible to AI" into "recommendable by AI."
+The Vikibility™ Score™ threshold — 80 out of 100 — that crosses your business from "functionally unreadable to AI" into "credible and complete enough for AI to trust."
 Below 80, the signals are too thin, the credibility too ambiguous, the entity too weakly established.
-AI may acknowledge you exist, but it will not confidently hand a customer to you as the answer.
-Above 80, you are in the pool of businesses the AI is willing to name.
+AI may acknowledge you exist, but it has too little verifiable information to treat you as a credible answer.
+Above 80, you are among the most complete and credible businesses the AI has anything solid to work with.

 Most small businesses in America are nowhere near 80.
 The median local business site scores in the 40s right now.
 Not broken.
 Not penalized.
 Just functionally unreadable to AI.
 The work today is getting above that 80 line — and once you do, the game you're playing for the foreseeable future is simply staying above it.

 The second number is the top number.
 The highest score in your market.
-The business that AI considers the undisputed best plumber in Denver, the highest-authority orthodontist in Phoenix, the most credible CPA in Atlanta.
-Today, almost no market has meaningful competition for that top slot — because almost no business is even in the recommendation pool yet.
-But in a few months, as more businesses cross the floor, the question is going to shift from am I visible? to am I the top result?
+The business that AI has the most complete, verifiable picture of — the best-documented plumber in Denver, the highest-authority orthodontist in Phoenix, the most credible CPA in Atlanta.
+Today, almost no market has meaningful competition for that top slot — because almost no business has built a complete case yet.
+But in a few months, as more businesses cross the floor, the question is going to shift from am I credible enough to be considered? to am I the most credible in my market?

 Own the summit tomorrow.